Picking the best sounding exhaust for Toyota tundra can be a herculean task with so many brands available to choose from.

 Dynomax products are appreciated and well renowned for their toughness and ruggedness, and the 199330 dynomax is no different.

-Perfectly and specifically designed with large flow tubes inside, this exhaust system ensures all backpressure is greatly reduced and kept at the lowest levels possible.
+This exhaust system is perfect and specifically designed with large flow tubes inside, and this exhaust system ensures all backpressure is greatly reduced and kept at the lowest levels possible.

 This dynomax is also famous for its quiet performance tone.
-Through a fiberglass matting design, it can achieve this that acts as an absorber of any unnecessary interior resonance.
+A fiberglass matting design can achieve this that acts as an absorber of any unnecessary interior resonance.

 In addition, it is possible to customize this exhaust system with a performance system from Dynomax.
 This system is perfectly legal and keeps with acceptable emission levels.

 Furthermore, there is a flow director exclusively patented that ensures good and proper flow while eliminating turbulence.
 The dynomax design also helps it to conserve fuel even in the face of increased performance.

 The installation process is pretty straightforward and can be fitted straight in without making adjustments and bends.

 - Quiet yet powerful sound

 - Susceptible to rust